 WIDE: Establishing shot of talent clicking on the data analysis software icon with monitor/screen visible in the frame.

-SCREEN: To be uploaded by Authors: prepare.py being launched from the command line.
+SCREEN_10: To be uploaded by Authors: prepare.py being launched from the command line.

-Select the NEW data format from the drop-down list.
-If the data is not loaded correctly, relaunch the graphical user interface and select OLD [1].
+Select the O11 data format from the drop-down list.
+If the data is not loaded correctly, relaunch the graphical user interface and select O11OLD [1].
 Then, click on Load Folder and select a folder containing the data to be analyzed [2-TXT].

-SCREEN: To be uploaded by Authors: NEW data format being selected, if correct data is not loaded then GUI being relaunched and OLD being selected.
+SCREEN_11: To be uploaded by Authors: O11 data format being selected.

-SCREEN: To be uploaded by Authors: Load Folder being clicked, and the folder containing data to be analyzed is selected.
-TEXT: Data: Single or multiple matrix scans
+SCREEN_11: To be uploaded by Authors: Load Folder being clicked, and the folder containing data to be analyzed is selected.
+TEXT: Data: Single or multiple matrix scans.

 Clean the data set using the tabs present on the right of the graphical user interface [1].
 Then, click on Save JSON and enter an appropriate name for the cleaned data set.
-Send the JSON file to the computer where the NanoAnalysis software was installed [2].
+Send the JSON file to the computer where the NanoAnalysis software was installed, if different from the current computer [2].

-SCREEN: To be uploaded by Authors: Cleaning data set.
+SCREEN_11: To be uploaded by Authors: Cleaning data set.

-SCREEN: To be uploaded by Authors: SAVE JASON being clicked, the name for cleaned data set being entered, and JSON file being sent to the NanoAnalysis software.
+SCREEN_11: To be uploaded by Authors: SAVE JSON being clicked, the name for cleaned data set being entered.

 Formal Data Analysis